-- Maintains leukocytes (WBCs) in their near-natural state. - Allows the leukocytes to be differentiated into their subpopulations through the volume, conductivity and light-scatter measurements.
+- Maintains leukocyte (WBCs) in their near-natural state - Allows the leukocytes to be differentiated into their subpopulations through the volume, conductivity and light-scatter measurements.

-LH 700 Series RETIC PAK Reagent System
+The LH Series RETIC PAK Reagent Kit

-The LH 700 Series RETIC PAK contains Reagent A and Reagent B.
+The LH Series RETIC PAK Reagent Kit contains Reagent A Retic Stain and Reagent B Retic Clearing Solution.